dubugc/towerbans/_posts/2025-06-07-MacDGuy-Covered-Up-a-Broken-Ban-System.md

 ## MacDGuy Deleted My Report
 I posted my firsthand experience with the system's failure as a reply to the on-going thread.
-I explained how players with leaderboard bans were receiving **additional reports** - a pattern clearly visible in this very thread.  <br>
+I explained how players with leaderboard bans were receiving **additional reports** - a pattern clearly visible in this very thread.  </br>
 In my own case, I was falsely reported in **2024** for “hacking” my way onto the Laser Tag leaderboards **overnight**.
-PixelTail even referenced this in my 2024 ban appeal, stating that a large majority of reports against me are related to **exploits** - despite having this leaderboard ban 4 years earlier, reports are still being accounted for.<br>
+PixelTail even referenced this in my 2024 ban appeal, stating that a large majority of reports against me are related to **exploits** - despite having this leaderboard ban 4 years earlier, reports are still being accounted for.</br>
 The very loophole that allows banned players to reappear on the leaderboards is now being used as justification for further disciplinary action - simply because all reports are tied to your account, even when **no cheating** has occurred.

 The devs didn't respond to it. </br>